DiegelD/CarNd-Traffic-Sign-Classifier-LeNet-5/README.md

 ## Abstract

 The aim of this project is to build a Traffic Sign Classifier from scratch and tune it, so that it predicts the German traffic signs with a high accuracy.
 First the data set gets explored and modified.
-Second a model, the LeNet-5, is chosen and the hyper parameters are adjust.
-At third the net is validated against totally random images from the internet to verify its accuracy.
+Second a model, the LeNet-5, is chosen and the hyper parameters are adjusted.
+Third the net is validated against totally random images from the internet to verify its accuracy.

 The steps of this project are the following:
 * Load the data set (see below for links to the project data set)